 Legal advice for injured plaintiffs about social media evidence and their claim

 If you, or a loved one, have been seriously injured in an accident, it may feel that there are an overwhelming number of things to keep track of, on top of your physical recovery.
 If you are unable to work, the financial burden may be an added challenge.
-At Fireman Daya & Co., we offer supportive legal guidance and advice, backed by over four decades of experience bringing personal injury claims on behalf of victims.
+At Jasmine Daya & Co., we offer supportive legal guidance and advice, backed by over four decades of experience bringing personal injury claims on behalf of victims.

 We are experienced personal injury lawyers that understand these developing areas of law, and throughout the course of your claim we will always have time to answer your questions about social media evidence, and any other issues.

 Contact us online, or by calling our office at 416-967-9100.
 We offer free consultations to new clients.